cto234/Photo-Folder/README.md

 4. As a user I can add images to a folder
 5. As a user I can add captions to images
 6. As a user I can edit the title and description of an existing folder by clicking on the title when viewing its contents

-## Research Topics

-* (2 points) Use SASS for CSS
-  * Working with CSS is usually pretty painful.
-I'd like to learn to use SASS to make the preprocessing a smoother and
-  * More efficient process
-* (3 points) dotenv for configuration management
-  * Although not much, there are a few things that should be stored in a seperate .env file instead of being directly in code such as port and mongo server info.

 ## [Link to Initial Main Project File](app.mjs)